craftercms/authoring-ui-plugin-examples/examples/app-vanilla/README.md

 # Plugin Host Vanilla Example

-This example demonstrates a standalone app plugin destined to run on CrafterCMS Plugin Host page.
+This example demonstrates a simple app that runs on the Plugin Host page.

 **Note**: this example assumes your project is called `editorial`.
 If you have a different project name, update the path and url below accordingly.